KarolS/millfork/README.md

 * simple memory model that avoids using the stack

 * multi-pass optimizer (that will even optimize your hand-written assembly if you ask it to)

+## Licensing

+The compiler is distributed under GPLv3 (see [LICENSE](LICENSE)).

+The standard include files (located in the `include` directory) are distributed under a more permissive Zlib license (see [include/LICENSE](include/LICENSE)).
+Therefore, no attribution is needed if you are developing and distributing Millfork programs.

 ## More info